-The ghost locomotives sat in a train shed for years until the Maine Forest Service mistakenly burned it down.
-The state, along with volunteers, shored up the ground underneath the locomotives and painted them to prevent further rusting.
+The ghost locomotives sat in a train shed for years.
+Then the Maine Forest Service mistakenly burned it down.
+The state, along with volunteers, shored up the ground underneath the ghost locomotives and painted them to prevent further rusting.

-The Allagash wilderness today is a remote and scenic with a 92-mile waterway protected by the State of Maine.
+Today, the Allagash wilderness is remote and scenic with a 92-mile waterway protected by the State of Maine.
 National Geographic calls canoeing down the Allagash one of the 50 best adventure trips in the United States.

 During his heyday as a logging baron, one of King Ed’s employees – a log scaler -- wrote a poem about him.